DPDK/dpdk/doc/guides/nics/memif.rst

    "bsize=1024", "Size of single packet buffer", "2048", "uint16_t"
    "rsize=11", "Log2 of ring size.
 If rsize is 10, actual ring size is 1024", "10", "1-14"
    "socket=/tmp/memif.sock", "Socket filename", "/tmp/memif.sock", "string len 108"
-   "mac=01:23:45:ab:cd:ef", "Mac address", "01:ab:23:cd:45:ef", ""
+   "socket-abstract=no", "Set usage of abstract socket address", "yes", "yes|no" "mac=01:23:45:ab:cd:ef", "Mac address", "01:ab:23:cd:45:ef", ""
    "secret=abc123", "Secret is an optional security option, which if specified, must be matched by peer", "", "string len 24" "zero-copy=yes", "Enable/disable zero-copy slave mode.
 Only relevant to slave, requires '--single-file-segments' eal argument", "no", "yes|no"